TuftsRAS/kc/coeus-webapp/src/main/jsfrontend/apidocs/propdev/development-proposals.md

     + programAnnouncementNumber (optional) - A unique identifier associated with each sponsor's funding opportunity announcement.
 AKA "Funding Opportunity Announcement number" or "FOA number".
 Maximum length is 50.
     + primeSponsorCode (optional) - The sponsor that provides the original source of project funding.
 Maximum length is 6.
     + sponsorProposalNumber (optional) - The unique identifier assigned by the sponsor when the proposal was submitted.
 Maximum length is 70.
     + nsfSequenceNumber (optional) - A number used to indicate the type of research activity as defined by the National Science Foundation.
-NSF Code Sequence Numbers are not specific for NSF proposals and/or awards.
+NSF codes are not specific for NSF proposals and/or awards.
+Maximum length is 12.
     + subcontracts (optional) - The proposal will include a sub award with another institution.
 Maximum length is 1.
     + agencyDivisionCode (optional) - A code that is unique to each NSF division.
 Currently specific to the NSF only.
 Maximum length is 50.
     + agencyProgramCode (optional) - A code that is unique to each NSF program.
 Currently specific to the NSF only.
 Maximum length is 50.